 What to wear/ bring:

-The History Tour involves one 10 minute uphill walk.
+The History Tour involves one 10 minute uphill walk at Fort Louis (concrete stairs).
 Wear walking shoes, a hat and suntan lotion.

 Included in this trip: